 The Doctoral programs provide students with training that is essential to becoming independent scientific researchers.
 Our programs integrate coursework, practical experience, teaching experience, and completion of a doctoral thesis that contributes to the field, both in originality and knowledge.

-The majority of the students admitted to the department's PhD programs are funded from internal, external and supervisor-arranged fellowships as well as from teaching and research assistantships.
-The department is unfortunately unable to guarantee funding for Master’s students.
+The majority of students admitted to the department's programs are funded from internal, external and supervisor-arranged fellowships as well as from teaching and research assistantships.
+Find out more about tuition, fees and funding.

 Epidemiology is the study of the distribution and determinants of health and disease.
 It is a basic science to clinical medicine, public health, and health services research.
 Our graduate programs have been offered since the 1960’s and are known for their strong quantitative and methodological content, as applied to a variety of health areas.
 We offer education and research training in the etiology, management and prevention of diseases, and the promotion of health.
 Areas of existing strength include clinical epidemiology, pharmacoepidemiology, cancer, cardiovascular, respiratory, perinatal, environmental, and occupational epidemiology; clinical trials, health services research.
 Newly emerging areas of expertise include social epidemiology, public and population health, infectious diseases, neuroepidemiology, psychiatric epidemiology, global health, clinical and health research informatics, genetic, and molecular epidemiology.

 Graduates with a Master’s degree will be qualified for positions as research associates in industry, government and academic research institutes, and in other agencies and organizations where competencies in study design, research project management, data analysis, and knowledge translation are highly sought after.